-- For items described in "Restrictions" or "Usable State", the instruction manual issued by the machine tool builder takes precedence over this manual. - ⚠ Items not described in this manual must be interpreted as "not possible". - This manual is written on the assumption that all option functions are added.
-Refer to the specifications issued by the machine tool builder before starting use. - Refer to the Instruction Manual issued by each machine tool builder for details in each machine tool. - Some screens and functions may differ or may not be usable depending on the NC version.
+- For items described in "Restrictions" or "Usable State", the instruction manual issued by the machine maker takes precedence over this manual. - A Items not described in this manual must be interpreted as "not possible". - This manual is written on the assumption that all option functions are added.
+Refer to the specifications issued by the machine maker before starting use. - Refer to the Instruction Manual issued by each machine maker for details in each machine tool. - Some screens and functions may differ or may not be usable depending on the NC version.